uri-library-data-services/iassist-preview/content/blog/international-digital-curation-conference-2016-idcc16-0.md

 our current IASSIST president and three former ones.

-This year's conference was the eleventh IDCC and took the title of
+This year's conference was the eleventh IDCC and took the title of "Visible data, invisible infrastructure".
-\"Visible data, invisible infrastructure\".
 This asks what can we do to make the hard work of preserving data and making it and keeping it usable as easy as possible for researchers to use and as unobtrusive as possible in their work.